Short Term Scientific Missions (STSM)

 The STSM will be a fixed grant to cover part of the travel expenses and a living allowance.
 The cost of research materials is not eligible for consideration as part of the grant.

 The calculation of the financial contribution for each STSM must respect the following criteria:

-- Up to a maximum of EUR 3.500 in total can be awarded to each successful STSM applicant; of which up to a maximum of EUR 180 per day can be awarded for accommodation and meal expenses;
+- Up to a maximum of EUR 2,500 in total can be awarded to each successful STSM applicant; of which up to a maximum of EUR 180 per day can be awarded for accommodation and meal expenses;

 - up to a maximum of EUR 300 can be awarded for travel costs.